felleg/felleg.gitlab.io-backup/content/posts/20220804-devops-baby.md

 ---

 I've got too much time on my hands? lol

 If I ever give a presentation about "what does DevOps do in an org", I will bring up this picture.

-I aimed to summarize the "three ways" of DevOps in a way that made sense.
-My brain clicked when I called them the "three steps" instead, indicating there's an implied chronology of steps to achieve a high trust culture.
+I aimed to summarize the "three ways" of DevOps in a "way" that made sense.
+My brain clicked when I called them the **three steps** instead, indicating there's an implied chronology of steps to achieve the high trust culture required to produce great products today.

 {{< figure src="/img/devops-baby.png" position="center" caption="" >}}